MatTerra/Assembler/README.md

 cd src && ls montador
 ```

 You may copy it to the folder you would like to use and run it as following.
 The asm_file may be the absolute or relative path to the assembly source code file.
 It must have an .asm extension.
-The `montador` will generate an .obj file in the same folder as the source file if it succeeds:
+The `montador` will generate an .o file in the same folder as the source file if it succeeds:
 ```
 ./montador <asm_file>
 ```

+This file must be linked into an .obj file to be run by the simulator.

 ## Running Unit Tests